CommitteeOfZero/committeeofzero.github.io/_posts/2022-10-01-committee-of-zero-progress-update-8.markdown

 Thank you all for sticking with us, and we’ll see you again soon!

-# NEXT REPORT: November 1st.
+# NEXT REPORT: After the patch releases.